-On one particularly exploratory afternoon, I stumbled upon a beautifully preserved set of clergy robes that were promptly tried on for size.
+On one particularly exploratory afternoon, I stumbled upon a beautifully preserved set of clergy robes which I promptly tried on for size.
 My sister, who unbeknownst to me, was very recently engaged, saw a photo and quizzed me on the possibility of officiating her wedding.
 I took on this challenge with feelings of excitement tinged with minor apprehension.

 One year later, I married my sister. … wait… I married my sister to her husband.